Caro Was Here

 Double Down Saloon

 Double Down Saloon is one of the most recognizable punk bars in Manhattan.
-Their walls are covered with memories from their most trusted customers; autographed dollar bills, made-up drinks written on cardboard signs, inappropriate drawings graffitied on the surface, protest statements, and photobooth strips portraying their regulars.
+Their walls are covered with memories from their most trusted customers: autographed dollar bills, made-up drinks written on cardboard signs, inappropriate drawings graffiti-ed on the surface, protest statements, and photobooth strips portraying their regulars.

-Protesting in bathroom walls is one of the most satisfying ways to demonstrate one's political frustrations.
-When feeling hopeless about the current state of the world, people feel the need to express their concerns, and writing on bar bathrooms is a productive way of showing their social activism, and expressing the issues to more people.
+Protesting on bathroom walls is one of the most satisfying ways to demonstrate one's political frustrations.
+When feeling hopeless about the current state of the world, people feel the need to express their concerns, and writing on bar bathrooms is a productive way of showing their social activism and expressing the issues to more people.
 Bathroom walls are a reflection of society and the necessity to inform people about social causes.

 Bossa Nova Civic Club

-Everyone wants to leave their unique mark on the world, some might find it by becoming famous, or inventing a new piece of technology, but some find it in the poorly-lit, deep corners, of Manhattan's stinger bathrooms.
+Everyone wants to leave their unique mark on the world; some might find it by becoming famous, or inventing a new piece of technology, but some find it in the poorly-lit, deep corners of Manhattan's stinger bathrooms.

-After visiting many (many) bars in New York City—for research purposes obviously—here is a compilation of my favorite messages and bathrooms:
+After visiting many (many) bars in New York City—for research purposes, obviously—here is a compilation of my favorite messages and bathrooms: